-In most instances data is plotted as it is collected.
+In most instances, data are plotted as they are collected (Figure 13).
 This is known as live data collection.
-If the data-collection rate is too fast or too slow, the data collection will be non-live and "Sampling" will appear on the screen until data collection has finished.
+If the data collection rate is too fast or too slow, the data collection will be non-live and "Sampling" will appear on the screen until data collection has finished.

-To collect data, select Start from the Main screen.
+To collect data, select $\overline{(Start)}$ from the Main screen.
 During live data collection the screen will change to a graph and the data will be plotted.
 The data collection will cease automatically, according to the sampling parameters.
-However, you can halt the data collection early by selecting Stop.
+However, you can halt the data collection early by selecting $\overline{(Stop)}$ .
 After the data collection ends, the graph autoscales to best fit the data.
-The calculator vernacular for this process is "ZoomStat".
-At right is the autoscaled version of the previous graph.
-Press or or to trace the data and examine individual data pairs which are displayed at the top of the graph.
-Select Main to return to the Main screen.
+The calculator vernacular for this process is "ZoomStat."
+Figure 14 shows the autoscaled version of the previous graph.
+Press O or O to trace the data and examine individual data pairs which are displayed at the top of the graph.
+Select [Main] to return to the Main screen.